-Mile 22.8-Oregon Trail crosses road from the left.
+Mile 9.3-Oregon Trail crosses road from the left.

-Mile 23.4-Turn left at the intersection with Syrup Creek Road for one hundred yards.
-Mile 23.5-Turn right onto Canyon Creek / Mayfield Road.
+Mile 9.9-Turn left at the intersection with Syrup Creek Road for one hundred yards.

+Mile 10.0-Turn right onto Canyon Creek / Mayfield Road.

-Mile 23.7-Oregon Trail crosses from the right.
+Mile 10.2-Oregon Trail crosses from the right.

-Mile 23.8-Canyon Creek (photo below) was a popular camping area on the Oregon Trail.
+Mile 10.3-Canyon Creek (photo on right).
+Canyon Creek was a popular camping area on the Oregon Trail.
 After surviving a rough 12-mile stretch with no water, the emigrants and animals needed a rest.
 The creek flowed steadily and there was a sheltered valley for keeping the stock protected.

-Some emigrants were able to catch trout from the stream.
-The creek was often called "Barrel Creek" due to the round shape of the valley and the steep rock walls which surround the valley.
+Some emigrants were able to catch trout out of the stream.
+The creek was often called "Barrel Creek" due to the round shape of the valley and the steep rock walls which surrounded the valley.

-"August 4 ... we traveled eight and a half miles, which brought us to a barrel creek.
-Here we found a small creek running through a barrel-shaped valley, which is surrounded by rock bluffs about twenty feet high.
-We nooned at Barrel creek..."
+August 4 ... we traveled eight and a half miles, which brought us to a barrel creek.
+Here we found a small creek running through a barrelshaped valley, which is surrounded by rock bluffs about twenty feet high.
+We nooned at Barrel creek...